jsore/fauxcil/README.md

     - [ ] Gallery
     - [ ] Training
     - [ ] Leasing
+    - [ ] subpages for people who lease space from Fauxcil
     - [ ] Update the site's Title ( should be `Fauxcil` not `beauty` )
     - [ ] Set all pages to cache their content
     - [ ] SEO: Titles, descriptions ( meta tags ) need to be filled out for all pages